liip/LiipImagineBundle/Resources/doc/cache-manager.rst

 Cache Removal
 -------------

-CacheManager allows to remove cache in various ways.
+CacheManager allows to remove cached images.

-Single path and filter:
+Remove the cache for a specific image and one filter set:

 .. code-block:: php

     $cacheManager->remove($path, $filter);

-Single path and all filters:
+Remove the cache for a specific image in all filter sets:

 .. code-block:: php

     $cacheManager->remove($path);

-Some paths and some filters:
+Remove a list of images for a list of filter sets:

 .. code-block:: php